 Metal Sonic copies Chaos's data from Chocola and Froggy.
 Chao are very closely connected with Chaos, and Froggy was once possessed by Chaos.
 When Metal Sonic enters his One-Winged Angel transformation, he does so by merging with one of Eggman's battleships.
 This is because he copied Chaos's shapeshifting powers.
 However, while Chaos is made of water, and thus merged with Station Square's reservoirs, Metal Sonic is made of metal, so he used a battleship to gain mass.

 Goddamned Bats: In the Hang Castle and Mystic Mansion stages, the ghosts that pop up everywhere.

 Egg Bishops/Egg Sorcerers, one enemy with two different forms distinguishable by color.
 Egg Bishops (orange) have the ability to heal themselves and any enemy nearby.
 Egg Sorcerers (purple) can cast a spell that steals all your rings.
 And the worst part is if you use a tornado attack on them, it just flips them over to the opposite form, making a bad situation potentially even worse.

 Harsher in Hindsight: In this game, Metal Sonic ends up backstabbing Eggman and trying to defeat Sonic himself by gaining more abilities with implied modifications.
 Three years later out-of-universe, Metal Sonic does it again in Super Mario Bros.
-Z, only it ends up being far worse than before, where he (presumably) murdered Eggman while backstabbing him, decimated a large percentage of the planet's ecosystem, and also murdered all of Sonic and Shadow's friends.
+Z, only it ends up being far worse than before, where he (presumably) murdered Eggman while backstabbing him, demolished a large percentage of the planet's ecosystem, and also murdered all of Sonic and Shadow's friends.